fufar/simple-clock-card/README.md

 <details>
   <summary><b>Manual installation:</b></summary>

 1. Copy simple-clock-card.js into your 'www' folder in the hass config directory.
-The *'www'* folder can be accesed via *'/local/'* in your configuration I've put my custom elements in the sub folder *'simple-clock-card'* as an example.
+The *'www'* folder can be accesed via *'/local/'* in your configuration I've put my custom elements in the sub folder *'elements'* and the js file of this card in the folder *'simple-clock-card'* as an example.
 2. Enable advanced mode and in your lovelace dashboard settings
 3. Add a resource ![add a resource](https://i.imgur.com/pySUU4V.png)